How to Fix a Phone Caller ID Issue (Samsung)

 The Fall of a Giant

 Chegg’s stock, once riding high, has plummeted by 99% since its 2021 peak, erasing almost $14.5 billion in market value.
 Over half a million subscribers have abandoned the platform, and revenues continue to decline quarter after quarter.
 The financial strain raises serious doubts about whether Chegg can even continue to meet its debt obligations.
-What was once a thriving business now teeters on the edge of collapse.
+What was once a thriving business now teeters on the edge of collapse due to resistance to innovation.

 The primary culprit behind this downfall?
 According to Chegg’s leadership, the blame lies squarely on ChatGPT.
 This AI-driven tool has revolutionized the way students approach learning, providing instant, comprehensive answers to a wide array of academic questions.
 But this explanation, while partially true, obscures deeper issues within Chegg’s business model and strategy.